 The Toolbar is always visible.
 It contains the controls for all the instruments' functions and the instrument selections and displays information on current operating modes.
-You can control the functions in three ways: With the function keys of the control panel of the units, with the keys on the Remote Display 30010 or with an optional computer mouse.
+You can control the functions in three ways: With the Remote Control 30050 (31900 series) resp. the control panel (31960 series), with the keys on the Remote Display 30010 or with an optional computer mouse.

-• Window 2: Program Meter
+Window 2: Program Meter

 The right half of the screen is normally occupied by the Program Meter display.
 Depending on the settings it shows the Peak Program Meter bargraphs with Peak Hold and RMS (SPL) displays or the ITU BS.1771 Loudness Meter bargraphs for each channel with momentary, integrated and longterm loudness value displays.
-The Program Meter will only be covered when the RTA 1/6 instrument is activated.
+The Program Meter will only be hidden with the RTA 1/6 instrument being activated.

-· Window 3: Selected Instruments
+• Window 3: Selected Instruments

-The upper left part of the screen is used to display the instruments selected with the buttons in the Toolbar, the function keys on the front panel of the units or with an optional mouse.
+The upper left part of the screen is used to display the instruments selected with the buttons in the Toolbar, the function keys on the Remote Control 30050 (31900 series) resp. on the front panel of the 31960 series or with an optional mouse.